mgmeti/sql/sql/views/basics_of_views.md

 What is materialized view:
 --> It is a database object that stores query output.
 --> It cannot be refereshed automatically like a normal view, instead materialized view is upadated manually.
---> Materialized view responds faster than view as the materialized view is precomputed.
+--> Materialized view responds faster than view as the materialized view is pre-computed.
 --> Materialized view utilizes the memory space as it is stored on the disk whereas, the view is just a display hence it is not require memory space.

 Syntax to create a Materialized View(user should have permission for the same):